roufamatic/roufa-enterprises-blog/contents/articles/modern-ie-saves-the-day/index.md

 1. Rollback (noooo! not my new shiny toy!)
 2. VM

 Of course, #2 won.
 But I couldn't locate my Windows 8 installation disks, and was not about to fork over more cash just to run one program.
-The solution?
-[Modern.ie](http://modern.ie)!
+The solution? [modern.IE](http://modern.ie)!
 I grabbed a copy of XP with IE8, threw it into Hyper-V, and I'm back in business.

-While it's intended to ease the pain of backwards-compatible web development, modern.ie is also a great resource for emergency backwards-compatible Windows development.
+While it's intended to ease the pain of backwards-compatible web development, modern.IE is also a great resource for emergency backwards-compatible Windows development.
 Somebody reports a Vista bug?
 Grab a Vista image and test.
 Need to check something on Windows Server 2012?
 That's there as well.
 The images have a 30 day grace period after which you need to purchase a license, so you cannot use the same OS indefinitely.
 But still, it's a very useful addition to my toolkit.